scottieboyzhang/cse15l-lab-reports/lab-report-5-week-10.md

 > [url]
 ```

-I think the correct implmentation is that empty link will be returned, so my implementation is correct.
-Here the bug is that the other implementation recognizes "url" as a link.
+I think the correct implmentation is that empty link will be returned, since the existence can influence brackets and parentheses, so my implementation is correct.
+Here the bug is that the other implementation recognizes "url" as a link and ignore the existence of the forward slash sign.
 In order to fix this issue we could simply add an if statement to look for forward slash and the parentheses.